French public bank could be used to avert foreign takeovers: MD

-The bank, set up at the start of this year to fulfill an election promise of Socialist President Francois Hollande, aims to invest 9.2 billion euros ($11.8 billion) in French companies through 2017.
+The bank, set up at the start of this year to fulfil an election promise of Socialist President Francois Hollande, aims to invest 9.2 billion euros ($11.8 billion) in French companies through 2017.

 Dufourcq told a parliamentary hearing that in the case of a foreign takeover, “we could imagine temporarily taking a majority stake while French investors are sought and then reverting to a minority stake after a year.”
 He added that such investments were likely to be rare.